komparo/rosetta-pipeline/assets/contributing.md

 1. Create a Dockerfile in the containers folder.
 Make sure to install docker or singularity in this dockerfile as well if any examples make use of it.
 2. Create (in the very least) a one-task example in the [tasks/write-file](tasks/write-file) folder.
 See ["Add a new example"](#add-a-new-example) on how to add an example.
 Of course, the more examples you can add for this framework the better!
-3. Add a characterisation in [characterisation/frameworks](characterisation/frameworks), and when applicable, in [characterisation/specifications](characterisation/specifications).
+3. Characterise the framework in [comparison/frameworks](comparison/frameworks), and when applicable, in [comparison/specifications](comparison/specifications).
 See ["Characterizing a framework"](#characterizing-a-framework).
 4. Add the framework to [.travis.yml](.travis.yml).
 This framework and all of its dependencies will then be tested as a separate job on travis.

 ## Add a new example